kisslinux/kisslinux.github.io/pages/faq.md

 ## Why another Linux distribution?

 > I was swapping from distribution to distribution looking for something minimal and simple.
 Not being satisfied by any of the existing options, I decided to swap to OpenBSD only to find that it did not support my hardware.
-This pushed me to create my own extending my beliefs and desires for what a distribution should be.<br>- Dylan Araps (Creator of KISS)
+This pushed me to create my own distribution, reflecting my beliefs and desires.<br>- Dylan Araps (Creator of KISS)

 ## Why is the logo a woman?